QuantStack/quantstack.github.io/src/components/projects/descriptions/XTensorXSIMD.md

             - an extensible expression system enabling lazy broadcasting,

-            - an API following the idioms of the C++ standard library, <br />- tools to manipulate array expressions and build upon xtensor.
+            - an API following the idioms of the C++ standard library,

+            - tools to manipulate array expressions and build upon xtensor.

             The xsimd project provides a unified API for utilizing SIMD instructions of modern microprocessors.XSimd has seen a growing